Skip to content

 uv run $PATH_TO_CLIENT --question "Your question here" --context "Your context here"

-Alternatively, deploy your model on distil-managed remote infrastructure using the inference playground:
+Alternatively, deploy your model on distil-managed remote infrastructure using the distil labs inference:

 distil model deploy remote <model-id>